sud-Z/CS-320-Unit-Testing-with-JUnit/README.md

-# CS-320-Unit-Testing-with-JUnit /n
+# CS-320-Unit-Testing-with-JUnit

-# How can I ensure that my code, program, or software is functional and secure? /n
+# How can I ensure that my code, program, or software is functional and secure?
+One can ensure that their code is function and secure through dedicated and diverse testing.
+These tests can include static testing, unit testing, integration testing, system testing, and acceptance testing.
+The code in this repo is a good example of unit testing.
+When it comes to secure code, tools like dependency checks can make a big difference in how quickly you respond to newly discovered vulnerabilities.
+It also helps to familiarize yourself with the programming tools that you are using long before you even write a single line.
+Documentation will often include examples of secure coding practices that you can use to protect user or personal data.

-# How do I interpret user needs and incorporate them into a program? /n
+# How do I interpret user needs and incorporate them into a program?
+One can, and should, interpret user needs as requirements for your program.
+You can expand upon these needs and turn them into a list of actionable goals for your program.
+Once you create a program to meet these needs, you should also design tests around ensuring these needs are met.
+These are all things that happen at once on a larger team, but it is important to keep this process in mind, even for schoolwork or personal projects.

-# How do I approach designing software? /n
+# How do I approach designing software?
+I approach designing software in a very systematic way.
+When it comes to object-oriented systems, I often develop the most important objects first and go down the list from there.
+After all of the objects needed are developed.
+I create unit tests for these objects to ensure that they are all working as intended.
+After this, I develop the service that links these objects together.
+Again, for this service, I will create unit tests to ensure all functions as expected.
+After unit testing, I will manually test the functionality of the software until I am 100% sure that it works as intended.
+Previous to this course, I would put these unit tests in a main method in the class itself and comment it out when I was not testing.
+However, now that I have worked with JUnit, I can see myself confidently using automated testing tools from now on.
+Keeping the tests separate from the codebase itself makes for easier to read code and more flexibility in testing.